Dorothy Day: Catholic Church property

 Bill Kauffman of The American Conservative wrote in 2011 of Day: "She understood that if small is not always beautiful, at least it is always human."

 Day's belief in smallness also applied to the property of others, including the Catholic Church, as when she wrote: "Fortunately, the Papal States were wrested from the Church in the last century, but there is still the problem of investment of papal funds.
 It is always a cheering thought to me that if we have goodwill and are still unable to find remedies for the economic abuses of our time, in our family, our parish, and the mighty church as a whole, God will take matters in hand and do the job for us.
 When I saw the Garibaldi mountains in British Columbia...
 I said a prayer for his soul and blessed him for being the instrument of so mighty a work of God.
 May God use us!"

 Jesuit priest Daniel Lyons "called Day 'an apostle of pious oversimplification.'
 He said that the Catholic Worker 'often distorted beyond recognition' the position of the Popes".

 Catholic orthodoxy

 Day's commitment to Church discipline is illustrated by an encounter with Fr.
 Daniel Berrigan, S.J., while on a Catholic Worker farm in New York.
 Berrigan was about to celebrate Mass for the community vested only in a stole.
 Day insisted that he put on the proper vestments before he began.
 When Berrigan complained about the law regarding liturgical vesture, Day responded, "On this farm, we obey the laws of the Church."
 He relented and celebrated the Mass fully vested.

+Criticism of the state

+In The Long Loneliness, Day said: "The state had entered to solve [unemployment] by dole and work relief, by setting up so many bureaus that we were swamped with initials … Labor was aiding in the creation of the Welfare State, the Servile State, instead of aiming for the ownership of the means of production and acceptance of the responsibility that it entailed."